 Is there a term for the particular type of metaphor that Martin Luther King Jr. used repeatedly in his "I Have a Dream" speech? [more inside]

+When you're going against traffic, is that bad?
+Of course not, even though it sounds bad.
+And if you're going with traffic -- that's bad, even though it sounds good.
+Confusion is built in.
 Here's the QX: Years ago I heard a perfect phrase for this.
 Something like "If we leave at three, traffic's our friend."
 Maybe that was it.
 But has anybody ever heard something along these lines.
 Thx!

+I recently read the short story "Buried Talents" by Richard Matheson (of "I Am Legend" fame (Amazon link).
+What does it mean?
 Short summary: a strange man is uncannily successful at beating a carnival game; when he leaves, the man running the game (who had been getting flustered), appears very ill. [more inside]

 I am searching for examples of The Infinite, or the immeasurably large, in our mythologies and archetypes.
 I am also interested in the categories of Truth which came out of the emergence of Western, ontological thought.
 Does the trust in a rationally conceivable reality deny us the infinity of the mythological realm?
 By rooting ourselves in the present, and denying atemporal mythologies, do we also deny the infinite origins from where we came? [more inside]

 [Man’s-Journey-to-find-himself-Filter]: I am looking for works of film and fiction that employ the imagery of traversing a difficult path/passageway as a metaphor for man’s inner journey toward connection with his unconscious shadow (in the Jungian sense of the term). [more inside]

 I need a metaphor and an analogy for an application of social network theory. [more inside]